mickmccann/MS3-Small-Jobs/TESTING.md

 Ensure a flash message is displayed if incorrect login details are entered | A flash message is displayed if incorrect login details are entered.
 [Error message](wireframes/error_message.png) | PASS
 Ensure forms have a "min-length" and a "max-length" set | All forms on the app have a "min-length" and a "max-length" | PASS Ensure forms don't submit until all required fields are entered | Forms across the website do not submit unless all required fields are entered. | PASS
+Ensure items in category dropdown are wired up to MongoDB | Items in category dropdown are wired up to MongoDB and appear alphabetically. | PASS

 [^ back to contents ^](#contents)